BuvinJT/distbuilder/docs/LowLevel.md

     you want specified relative to the package being created.
-Note that when using a **relative** source **outside** of the build directory, you MUST specify the corresponding the destination explictly if you wish for that to be **nested**, rather than placed on the package root.
+Note that when using a **relative** source **outside** of the build directory, you MUST specify the corresponding the destination explicitly if you wish for that to be **nested**, rather than placed on the package root.